-Animal rights issues could increase the costs of our primate business and decrease sales
+Animal rights issues could increase the costs of our primate business, as well as our overall business $\,$

-Although our primate business constitutes a small part of our overall business, animal rights media attention and on-site protests have occurred, especially at our small import facility located in England.
+Although our primate business constitutes a small part of our overall business, it has from time to time been subjected to animal rights media attention and on-site protests, especially at our small import facility located in England.
 In addition, animal rights activists have also focused on Sierra's business, which involves large animals.
 Our core research models of rats, mice and other rodents have not historically been the subject of such protests, but may be in the future.
 Protests and demonstrations by animal rights activists may lead our customers, many of whom are concerned with public perception, to decide to decrease their business with us.
 In addition, animal rights activists have made threats against our facility located in England, which may result in property damages, or require us to incur expenses in protecting our employees and our facility and subject us to liabilities.